aaaaaa123456789/libplum/docs/metadata.md

 If the node is absent, the [`plum_store_image`][store] function will assume frames' effective regions aren't defined;
 this is _not_ the same as defining them to their default values, as it will allow that function to recompute them if needed.
+(An empty node (i.e., with a size of zero) may be used to force the library to treat all frames as full-sized.)

 ## Animation metadata types